senicrem/laravel-migration-caming-conventions/README.md

    - `php artisan make:migration update_price_column_in_products_table`
    - This means you're updating the `price` column in the `products` table.

-## Conclusion
+## Conclusion 🎉

-By following these naming conventions for migrations, you can ensure clarity and maintain consistency across your project.
-These conventions help you and your team understand exactly what each migration is doing to the database schema and make it easier to collaborate on projects.
+By following these naming conventions for migrations, you can ensure that your migrations are descriptive, consistent, and easy to track.
+It helps your team (and yourself) understand the database changes at a glance, reducing confusion and making collaboration more efficient. 👏